francescaansell/Group-Web-App/README.md

 1. Enter "npm install" into your Visual Studio Code terminal.
   - Ensure that the packets are added and there are no errors.
 2. Enter "npm install body-parser mongoose" into your Visual Studio Code terminal.
+  - Ensure that the packets are added and there are no errors.
 3. Enter "npm start" into your Visual Studio Code terminal.
   - Ensure that the command works and that there are no errors.
 4. Open up a webpage, and type in "localhost:3000."
 Hit enter.
 The webpage should be visible.